clarkfitzg/phd_research/milestones/proposals.md

 I need to clearly specify the set of optimizations / code transformations under consideration, and then design the data structure with this in mind.
-This set should also be extensible, ie. we can add more transformations / backends later.
+This set should also be extensible, ie. we can add more transformations later.
 Possible transformations include:

 - rewrite vectorized code as `lapply`
 - run `lapply()` in parallel